flueke/mvme/doc/sphinx/source/analysis.rst

     Adding a :ref:`analysis-RangeFilter1D` to Level 2.
 Valid inputs are highlighted in green.

 Click an input node to use it for the new operator.
+The *Parent Event* specifies the event context in which the operator will be executed.
+The system tries to pick the correct event based on the input selected.
+Manually setting the parent event might be needed when doing cross-event analysis, e.g. creating an operator which takes inputs from two unrelated events.

 If required fill in any additional operator specific data and accept the dialog.
 The operator will be added to the system and will immediately start processing data if a DAQ run or replay is active.

 For details about data extraction refer to :ref:`analysis-sources`.
 Descriptions of available operators can be found in :ref:`analysis-operators`.